Context, Judgement, Deduction

 \subsection{Dependent type theories with $\Pi$-types}

-\begin{defn}[$\Pi$-types] A judgemental dependent type theory {\it with $\Pi$-types} is a jDTT as in \Cref{jdtt} having two additional rules $\Pi$, $\lambda$ such that the diagram below is commutative and the upper square is a pullback.
+\begin{defn}[$\Pi$-types] A plain dependent type theory {\it with $\Pi$-types} is a pDTT as in \Cref{jdtt} having two additional rules $\Pi$, $\lambda$ such that the diagram below is commutative and the upper square is a pullback.

 \end{defn}